Upper bounds for the dimension of tori acting on GKM manifolds: Introduction

-Because of the relation between GKM graphs and GKM manifolds, Theorem~\ref{main:1} implies that the maximal dimension of torus which can act on a GKM manifold $M$ is bounded from above by the rank of the group of axial functions of the GKM graph induced from $M$.
-Namely, we obtain the main result of this paper as follows (see Section~\ref{sect:4} for details): \begin{corollary} Let $(M^{2m},T^{n})$ be a GKM manifold and $(\Gamma_{M},\alpha_{M},\nabla_{M})$ be its $(m,n)$-type GKM graph.
-Assume that ${\rm rk}\ \mathcal{A}(\Gamma_{M},\alpha_{M},\nabla_{M})=\ell$.
-Then, the $T^{n}$-action on $M^{2m}$ does not extend to any $T^{\ell+1}$-action.
+Because a GKM manifold $(M^{2m},T^{n})$ defines an $(m,n)$-type GKM graph (see Section~\ref{sect:4}), Theorem~\ref{main:1} implies that the maximal dimension of torus which can act on a GKM manifold $M$ is bounded from above by the rank of the group of axial functions of the GKM graph induced from $M$.
+Namely, we obtain the main result of this paper as follows (see Section~\ref{sect:4} for details):